brajeshwar/brajeshwar.github.io/_posts/2011/2011-06-02-microsoft-nokia-give-birth-to-mango.md

----
-layout: post
-title: Microsoft & Nokia give birth to 'Mango'
+# Microsoft & Nokia give birth to 'Mango'
----

 It is always advantageous for the all concerned populace, when two champions with different related fields join hands to work constructively.
 This has been proved with two giants <a href="http://www.microsoft.com/">Microsoft</a> and <a href="http://www.nokia.com/">Nokia</a>.
 They have <a href="http://news.bbc.co.uk/2/hi/programmes/click_online/9495570.stm">joined hands to create</a> new and sensational <a href="http://conversations.nokia.com/2011/05/24/microsoft-announces-details-of-windows-phone-mango/">Nokia Windows Phone 7</a> and the release is just around the corner.